 There were plenty of Instagram worthy doors that would delight a Blogger!

-Hope you enjoyed the preview to the murals in Deep Ellum.
+Hope you enjoyed the art walk among the murals in Deep Ellum, Dallas.
 You can take the bright yellow Dart train from the suburbs to the Deep Ellum station and enjoy the area.
-You can see more information about the murals, the artists and also do a virtual tour at 24 Murals’ website.
+You can see more information about the murals, the artists and also do a virtual tour at 42 Murals’ website.

 You might also like : Where to find the best coffee in Dallas Fort Worth, Family friendly things to do in Dallas, A Girlfriend guide to visiting Dallas, Instagrammable spots in Dallas Fort Worth and other Dallas posts